karinnin/karinnin.github.io/README.md

 * I usually use Postman, Swagger, and DevTools for manual API testing.
 Have experience with Insomnia
 * Skilled in Java automation testing (using rest-assured, maven, JUnit, TestNG, allure, and JDBC).
 Created an autotests infrastructure for testing in multiple environments with different user roles, and added scheduled test execution using GitHub Actions
 * Educational experience in Python automation testing (requests, fixtures, parametrization, SQL alchemy)
 * Writing basic SQL requests (multiple JOIN, ORDER, GROUP, subqueries, math functions).
 I have experience with PostgreSQL, DBeaver, and AWS Athena).
-I'm using SQL to get data and investigating the root causes of issues
+I'm using SQL to get data and investigate the root causes of issues

 #### UI Testing
 * Knowledge of UX frameworks, usability heuristics
 * Communication with designers, suggestions for improvements
 * Tested web (Angular, React) and mobile (React Native) projects.
-I created default Angular and React projects on my own to understand the logic on frontend side
+I created default Angular and React projects on my own to understand the logic on the frontend side
 * Java Automation testing (Using Selenium WebDriver, maven, JUnit, TestNG, and allure)
 * Manual Mobile testing (Android and iOS, Flipper, Android Virtual Devices), basic understanding of Appium.
 I am more skilled and prefer testing Web projects